teknokeras/flask-graphql-template/README.md

 - User Model

 This minimalistic so that this project can be used immediately and ready for whatever business logic you have.
 All interactions are using GraphQL.
+Authorization is using Flask-JWT-Extended.

 ## Installation
 Just clone it.
 You can rename the folder name to reflect your own project.